mervynteo/visualize-geolocation/README.md

 * Editing location names via the pencil icon
 * Deleting locations via the X icon
 * All actions are reflected instantaneously in browser
+* Page responsive design (still in progress though)

+see http://54.187.106.130 for a live demo